I am fortunate that I have many National Trust gardens to visit that are close to me, one of which I visited recently was Wakehurst Place.

 Currently, the design is beginning to take shape – hard landscaping has started, with pathways being created in the area.

-Closer to the Mansion, the borders are a riot of colour!
+Elsewhere, closer to the Mansion, the borders are a riot of colour in the summer months!

 The West Mansion border, as its name suggests, is the border that runs against the wall of the Mansion on its west side.
-It is currently planted in a riot of rainbow summer colour in true Gertrude Jekyll style.
+In the summer months it is a riot of rainbow colour in true Gertrude Jekyll style.
 It makes use of a mix of herbaceous perennials such as Penstemon, Lobelia and Crocosmia with tender plants complementing the display.
 The border runs from oranges through reds, pinks, mauves and blues to white at the Walled Gardens gate.